Geography (Geographic Techniques )

 The Geographic Techniques minor is a transdisciplinary applied minor offering expertise in geographic information systems (GIS), satellite and aerial remote sensing, computerized image processing and manipulation of large data sets.
 It allows for the analysis of complex geographic relationships, essential to understanding underlying social, political, and/or environmental processes.

-Students will complete a minimum of 25 credit hours and gain an enviable - and marketable - set of smart tools.
+Students will complete 25 credit hours and gain an enviable - and marketable - set of smart tools.
 This minor is skills-oriented and compliments a wide variety of majors.